Sustainability Update 2026

 Not sure where to start?
 No problem.
 Just drop us a message.
 We’re always up for a chat about paper, foil, or anything print related!

-A Guide to Book Edging
+Book Edging Guide

 Book edging is a trendy way to give books a unique, high-end look.
 Whether you’re aiming for something bold, elegant, or completely custom, adding color or design to the edges of a book block can make a big impact.
 If you’re thinking about incorporating this trending technic into your next project, here’s your guide to Book Edging!